-NOTE 1 - For the purposes of the RUFT service and its associated FG specializations, the telemetry segments are treated as Transfer Frames.
-Therefore the Telemetry Segmentation, Unframed Telemetry, and Return Unframed Telemetry specializations use the Return All Transfer Frames ports.
+NOTE 1 - For the purposes of the RUFT service and its associated SCs, the telemetry segments are treated as Transfer Frames.
+Therefore the Telemetry Segmenter, TM Segment Sink, TM Segment Recording Buffer, and Return Unframed Telemetry SCs use the Return All Transfer Frames ports.

 Return FILE Service

 NOTE 1 - The Return File service has not yet been specified.
-The description in this subsection describes one possible configuration of FG specializations.
+The description in this subsection describes one possible configuration of SCs.
 The actual Return File service configuration may or may not resemble this strawman description.
 The following description is still very much a work in progress, with numerous issues that still need to be worked out.

 NOTE 2 - In this strawman conception, it is assumed that the Return File service can acknowledge receipt of files from space only through CFDP operating in reliable mode, and that in doing so COP-1 is not used.

-The Return File service is configured using the following FGs:
+The Return File service is configured using the following ASCs:

 Aperture;